-Is Your Site Ready for Mobile-First Indexing?
+Is Your Website Ready for Mobile-First SEO Changes?

 In November 2016, Google announced it was experimenting with indexing sites using mobile versions instead of desktop versions, as the bulk of traffic is moving to mobile devices.
 Yesterday, Google said it still is working toward mobile-first indexing, and gave web users some tips to make sure their sites are ready for the full roll-out.